duarteocarmo/duarteocarmo.com/content/posts/106-how-I-hermes.md

 With a kid, I have less and less time in front of the actual computer.
 Thankfully, I have Saramago.
 That means that I can do a lot of the prep work on the go, and once I sit down - I can do what matters.

 Creating the structure for my blog post, adding the images and figcaptions, the boilerplate, etc. The agent can do that.
 And I can focus on the writing.
 Massive productivity booster.
-With the Telegram API I can also send a voice message to Saramago, and it will understand.
-[Telegram will transcribe automatically](https://telegram.org/blog/700-million-and-premium#voice-to-text).
+With the [Telegram API](https://core.telegram.org/api/transcribe), I can also send a voice message to Saramago, and it will understand.
+Telegram will transcribe automatically.

 ### Use case 7: Fitness coaching